imwithye/GPT2-Colossal-AI/README.md

-# Train ResNet on CIFAR-10 from scratch
+# CS5260, Assignment 6, Train ResNet on CIFAR-10 from scratch

 ## 🚀 Quick Start